crusher-dev/documentation/docs/reference/api/java-embedded.md

 ```

 The second argument is the number of threads that will be helping to execute SQL
 statements.
-Unless you are building another QuestDB server, this value should
+Unless you are building another Crusher server, this value should
 always be 1.

 #### New SqlCompiler instance and blank table